 I am not a big zoo person.
 I love the animals, but there is just something about them being in enclosures that makes me sad.
 I know all the reasons why it is good to have zoos, but I get bummed anyway.

-Mr. Misadventures and I had no plans to go to the zoo they day we headed to Balboa Park, but after just a few minutes of walking through the gardens and seeing sign after sign for the zoo we decided, “why not?”
+Mr. Misadventures and I had no plans to go to the zoo the day we headed to Balboa Park, but after just a few minutes of walking through the gardens and seeing sign after sign for the zoo we decided, “why not?”

-It has literally been at least twenty years since I had been to the San Diego Zoo (and about as long for the San Francisco Zoo to be honest) so I was excited to go again because by reputation they are supposed to have one of the best zoos in the country.
+It has literally been at least twenty years since I had been to the San Diego Zoo (and about as long for the San Francisco Zoo, to be honest) so I was excited to go again because by reputation they are supposed to have one of the best zoos in the country.
 I figured if I was going to go one, why not the best?

 It was the coolest thing I have done in a long time and I think I have I do my fair share of cool things.

 The Backstage Pass is a custom program allowing 90-minutes of up-close access to a wide range of animals.
 It is a daily event that is limited to a small group of people.
-I think the maximum group size is 40, the day we went there was about 25 people – the $99 per person probably keeps a lot of people away (P.S. going to the zoo is not cheap! but all the money goes to supporting the animals and the zoo).
+I think the maximum group size is 40, the day we went there were about 25 people – the $99 per person probably keeps a lot of people away (P.S. going to the zoo is not cheap! but all the money goes to supporting the animals and the zoo).

 I learned interesting things about each of the animals and had the opportunity to take some great up-close photos.
 I used a 100 mm lens and got these amazing photos.
 We got to feed and touch two rhino brothers.